nguyenvukhang/kitty2/docs/basic.rst

 Tabs and Windows
 -------------------

-|kitty| is capable of running multiple programs organized into tabs and windows.
+|alatty| is capable of running multiple programs organized into tabs and windows.
 The top level of organization is the :term:`OS window <os_window>`.
 Each OS window consists of one or more :term:`tabs <tab>`.
-Each tab consists of one or more :term:`kitty windows <window>`.
-The kitty windows can be arranged in multiple different :term:`layouts <layout>`, like windows are organized in a tiling window manager.
+Each tab consists of one or more :term:`alatty windows <window>`.
+The alatty windows can be arranged in multiple different :term:`layouts <layout>`, like windows are organized in a tiling window manager.
 The keyboard controls (which are :ref:`all customizable
-<conf-kitty-shortcuts>`) for tabs and windows are:
+<conf-alatty-shortcuts>`) for tabs and windows are:

 Scrolling
 ~~~~~~~~~~~~~~